 Investments in fixed rate and floating rate interest earning instruments carry a degree of interest rate risk.
 Fixed rate securities may have their fair market value adversely impacted due to a rise in interest rates, while floating rate securities may produce less income than expected if interest rates fall.
-Due in part to these factors, our future investment income may fall short of expectations due to changes in interest rates or we may suffer losses in principal if forced to sell securities that have declined in market value due to changes in interest rates.
-A hypothetical 100 basis point increase in interest rates would result in a \$31 million and \$30 million decrease in the fair value of our available-for-sale debt securities as of December 31, 2014 and June 30, 2015, respectively.
+Due in part to these factors, our future investment income may fall short of expectations due to changes in interest rates or we may suffer losses in principal if forced to sell securities that have declined in market value due to changes in interest rates or changes in credit quality.
+A hypothetical 100 basis point increase in interest rates would result in a \$31 million and \$26 million decrease in the fair value of our available-for-sale debt securities as of December 31, 2014 and September 30, 2015, respectively.